 Fighting the drunk hordes in The Terrace, Antigua (Guatemala)

 Unfortunately, the lovely hostel where I had been sleeping was all booked up, so I decided to make online reservations for another one.
-As a backpacker on a tight budget, I was looking for something cheap.
-The Terrace, at $ 8 per night, breakfast included, in a 4 beds dorm, looked good on the pictures and it had good reviews on hostelworld.
+Back then I had a tight budget, so I was looking for something cheap.
+The Terrace, at $ 8 per night, breakfast included, in a 4 beds dorm, looked good on the pictures and it had good reviews.
 One of the most popular hostels in Antigua, indeed: there must be a reason for this, I thought!

 The only window faced an internal covered patio and hardly any natural light or fresh air would come in.
 You can imagine the stench.
-The toilet and bathroom in front of the dorm had the mouldiest rug and shower curtain I have ever seen.
+The toilet and bathroom in front of the dorm had the moldiest rug and shower curtain I had ever seen.
 The wooden door was so rotten that I thought it would fall apart if I pulled it too hard.
 The electric shower had wires coming out – I thought I might get electrocuted if I did not pay attention (or even if I did).

-Noise travelled easily in the badly organised place: young boys and girls were all getting ready to spend a night out and party.
+Noise travelled easily in the badly organized place: young backpackers were all getting ready to spend a night out and party.
 I thought that, as soon as they would leave, I could finally fall asleep.
-Wanting to be extra safe I even put my earplugs on.
+Wanting to be extra safe I even wore earplugs.
 I jumped on the bed to find out that I could feel the wires – this was by far one of the least comfortable beds I had ever slept on.

 One hour later, somebody entered the room, pointing a flashlight at my face, calling for a girl named Myra.
 I told him off, and said there was no Myra in that room: I was the only girl there and I definitely wasn’t Myra.
 He then asked if I knew where she was, as he had to wake her up for her bus.
 I told him to go away, I did not know who this Myra was and I had no idea where she may be.

 That was the end of my attempts to rest – I decided to get up, shower, and wait for my ride to Lake Atitlan – where I found a super cool hostel and finally rested my sore bones.
-However, the cherry on the cake was finding out that The Terrace was actually meant to be the hostel where I was supposed to volunteer in Antigua – I had talked to the owner several times over skype, but I had forgotten the name and despite being offered the position I decided I did not want to work on my first week of travelling.
+However, the cherry on the cake was finding out that The Terrace was actually meant to be the hostel where I was supposed to volunteer in Antigua – I had talked to the owner several times over Skype, but I had forgotten the name and despite being offered the position I decided I did not want to work on my first week of traveling.

 Dancing the night away in Cartagena (Colombia)

 I was happy to find Mama Waldy when checking for places to stay in Cartagena, Colombia.
 Conveniently located in the heart of Getsemani, a cool area undergoing constant restoration, popular among backpackers and with a lovely relaxed feel to it.
 I soon discovered that the location was just about the only positive thing about this hostel.
 Little did I know that this would be one of my worst hostel nightmares.

 All the guests belongings were left around for people to grab them if they liked.
 The room was so dirty (paper, food, clothes, shoes and what not on the floor, under the bed, etc; no bins to place garbage), the bathroom so cramped, small and filthy, that I did not even consider using the toilet.
 I just locked my stuff away and ran out to eat and breathe.

 As I got back past midnight, it was finally quiet.
-But the dorm was so hot and suffocating (there were no windows in any of the room, just a door to the lobby) that I soon realised I would be unable to sleep there.
+But the dorm was so hot and suffocating (there were no windows in any of the room, just a door to the lobby) that I soon realized I would be unable to sleep there.
 I walked out and I must have looked so disheartened that one of the owners saw me and asked what was wrong, and I plainly said that my dorm was filthy, hot, and I could not sleep there.
 That one one of my hostel nightmares there and then.